 How can we make the slow-potential model precise so that we can compute outputs from inputs?
 There are several levels of abstraction in neural models that are useful in computational neuroscience.
 One simplication is to ignore the spatial structure of a neuron, and to assume that the essential computational nature of a neuron is captured by how its inputs are integrated at a given time.
-This simplication will lead us to three classes of "structure-less" or "point" models (Segev, 1992).
+This simplification will lead us to three classes of "structure-less" or "point" models (Segev, 1992).

-But what if we want to go beyond the above slow potential model to understand how the geometry of a neuron affects its signalling?
+But what if we want to go beyond the above slow potential model to understand how the geometry of a neuron, its dendritic tree, affects its signalling?
 Then we'd want a neuron model that takes into account the morphology of the neuron--"structured" models.

 The upside of structured models is that they include sufficient detail to make testable detailed electrophysiological predictions.
-The downside is that the model of an individual neuron can be so complex, it becomes difficult to simulate how tens of thousands might behave, and that's where the simplifying assumptions of the "structure-less" models is useful.
-Structureless models make simulation more tractible, but they also make the theory easier.
+The downside is that the model of an individual neuron can be so complex, it becomes difficult to characterize how tens of thousands might behave with respect to a specific behavioral function, and that's where the simplifying assumptions of the "structure-less" models is useful.
+Structure-less models make simulation simpler, and they make the theory easier.